flutter/flutter/CONTRIBUTING.md

 To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `dev/bots/test.sh`.

-If you've built [your own flutter engine](#working-on-the-engine-and-the-framework-at-the-same-time), you can pass `--engine-debug` or `--engine-release` to change what flutter shell `flutter test` uses.
+If you've built [your own flutter engine](#working-on-the-engine-and-the-framework-at-the-same-time), you can pass `--local-engine` to change what flutter shell `flutter test` uses.
+For example, if you built an engine in the `out/host_debug_unopt` directory, you can pass `--local-engine=host_debug_unopt` to run the tests in that engine.
-To do this with the `dev/bots/test.sh` script, you can use the `FLUTTER_ENGINE` environment variable.

 Note: Flutter tests are headless, you won't see any UI.
 You can use `print` to generate console output or you can interact with the DartVM